 Christian-History.org does not receive any personally identifiable information from the search bar below.

 In the New King James Version, the word "kingdom" is in the synoptic Gospels 116 times.
-It is in John 5 times.
-It is in the rest of the New Testament a total of 31 times.
+From the Gospel of John to the Revelation, however, it is found only 31 times.
+(Yes, that is still a lot!)

-On the other hand, "Christ" is in the synoptic Gospels 36 times, in John's Gospel 20 times, and in the rest of the New Testament 474 times.
+On the other hand, "Christ" is in the synoptic Gospels 36 times, but in John through Revelation 494 times.

 Once Jesus rose from the dead, however, he sent the apostles into Jerusalem and then into the world to testify of his resurrection (Acts 1:22).
 His resurrection was proof that he was the Christ, the Son of God (Acts 2:23-36; Rom.
 1:4).
 The King of God's Kingdom is more important than the Kingdom itself.
-As a result, the King (Christ) is mentioned 474 times from Acts to Revelation while the Kingdom is reduced to a distant second¬ at 31 times.
+As a result, the King, Christ, is mentioned 494 times from John to Revelation while the Kingdom is reduced to a distant second at 31 times.
 Jesus' Gospel was primarily the Gospel of the Kingdom because he was not ready to reveal himself as King.
-Now that he is revealed as King, the message is primarily the Gospel of Christ the King and secondarily the Kingdom of which he is King.
+Once he was revealed as King, the primary message became the Gospel of Christ the King and only secondarily the kingdom of which he is King.

 Christ and Son of God

-We will go into this much deeper in the chapter titled "Building on the Right Rock," but it is necessary to give an introduction here.
+We will go into this much deeper in the chapter titled "Building on the Right Rock," but it is necessary to discuss it here because this is the Gospel.

 The apostle John wrote: